atan009/Coding-Challenge/README.md

 This program takes in a json file, a command and an argument and returns results based on the given parameters

 ## Install Insturctions
-Download and install Node.js for windows by clicking [here](https://nodejs.org/dist/v10.8.0/node-v10.8.0-x64.msi) or learn more from the official [website](https://nodejs.org/en/)
+Download and install the latest version of Node.js for windows by clicking [here](https://nodejs.org/dist/v10.8.0/node-v10.8.0-x64.msi) or learn more from the official [website](https://nodejs.org/en/)
 Clone this repo with `git clone https://github.com/atan009/Coding-Challenge.git` or download it directly